top of page

 When creativity feels distant, one of the simplest ways to reconnect with it is through play.
 Not productivity.
 Not improvement.
 Play.

 Play doesn’t have to be grand or incredibly artistic.
-It can be small and ordinary: writing with scented pens, rearranging your space, wearing mismatched socks, watching the sunset, following what feels light or interesting without needing a reason, noticing the way the sky is never painted the same way twice or how patterns, questions, and ideas emerge when we slow down enough to feel them.
+It can be small and ordinary: writing with scented pens, rearranging your space, wearing mismatched socks, or watching the sunset.
+It’s about following what feels light or interesting without needing a reason.
+It’s noticing how the sky is never painted the same way twice or how patterns, questions, and ideas emerge when we slow down enough to feel them.
 Anything that brings enjoyment or curiosity back into your day is a form of creative play.

 Creativity Without Pressure